mec-cs/star-wars-website/README.md

 Note: Images have not credits, not ours.

 A CTIS 255 Term Project by;
-  `Metehan Çakal
+  -Metehan Çakal
-  Berk Bera Özer
+  -Berk Bera Özer
-  Ali Efe İlik
+  -Ali Efe İlik
-  Mehmet Enes Çakır`
+  -Mehmet Enes Çakır